Posts mislead on human consumption of insects

 Nutrition and safety

-A study published in January 2020 in NFS Journal found that edible insects’ nutritional quality is "equivalent and sometimes exceeds that of animal-based foods."
+A study published in January 2020 in NFS Journal found that edible insects' nutritional quality can sometimes exceed that of other animal-based foods, allowing them to "play a significant role in addressing food and nutrition insecurities."

 It notes, however, that while eating insects may be considered safe in countries where entomophagy is practiced, "this is not the case in most developed countries where most consumers are wary of their safety, thus hesitant to include them in their diets."